FreeCAD/FreeCAD/src/Mod/Path/GCode-description.md

+# FreeCAD Path Workbench GCode documentation

+This is a documentation of all GCodes used by the FreeCAD Path Workbench

 | Command | Description | Supported parameters |
 | --- | --- | --- |
 | G0, G00 | Rapid move | X,Y,Z,A,B,C |